-Solution Sensitive documents, such as those related to crime, immigration, legal proceedings or legal professional privilege, management forecasts, negotiations, confidential references, or exam scripts
+Is part of certain sensitive documents, such as those related to crime, immigration, legal proceedings or legal professional privilege, management forecasts, negotiations, confidential references, or exam scripts

 If the request is unfounded or excessive, we may refuse to act on it, or charge a reasonable fee to cover administrative costs.
 We will take into account whether the request is repetitive in nature when making this decision.